 Back-end protection Disables direct access to most back-end resources, except those in the exceptions lists.
 It is generally recommended to turn it on to enhance the protection of your site, unless you have enabled the administrator password protection feature.
 In the latter case this option is redundant and we recommend turning it off.
-Back-end This is a list of back-end directories (that is, subdirectories of your site's administrator directory)

-This is a list of back-end directories (that is, subdirectories of your site's administrator directory) where you expect media files to be present.
+Back-end directories where file type exceptions are allowed This is a list of back-end directories (that is, subdirectories of your site's administrator directory) where you expect media files to be present.
 Place one directory on each line.
 Subdirectories of those directories are automatically added to the exceptions list without having to explicitly list them here.
 You can add more lines using the + buttons.
 You can remove a line using the - button.
 You can rearrange the order of the lines by clicking and dragging the button that looks like four arrows pointing North, South, East and West.
-You must not type the administrator/prefix.
+You must not type the administrator/ prefix.
 As you can see, it's already added for you and can't be removed.
 You do not need to type a trailing forward slash.
 Please note that the path separator is the forward slash (/), even on Windows.

-Back-end file types allowed in selected directories The extensions of back-end files which allowed to pass through the server protection filter, as long as the files with those extensions are in the list above.
+Back-end file The extensions of back-end files which allowed to pass through the server protection filter, as long as the files with those extensions are in the list above.
 Do not type the leading dot for each file extension.
 Add file extensions by clicking at the end of the list, typing the extension and pressing ENTER.
 Delete file extensions by pressing the X next to them.
 Extensions are case-insensitive as of 7.0.6; this means that entering pdf will also match the extensions PDF and Pdf.
 The convention is to type in the extensions in lowercase.
 Regardless of the case-insensitivity of Admin Tools, it is a good idea to have the extensions of the files you upload in lowercase to avoid issues with third party extensions, Joomla itself and software running on case-sensitive-aware Operating Systems such as Linux.

-Disable clientside risky behavior in backend static content Certain static media types, such as HTML and SVG, may contain client-side scripts in JavaScript.
+Disable clientside risky Certain static media types, such as HTML and SVG, may contain client-side scripts in JavaScript.
 It would be possible for an attacker to use a legitimate site feature or a vulnerability on your site to upload such an HTML or SVG file to one of the "Back-end directories where file type exceptions are allowed" folders or otherwise trick a Super User to do that.
-Then, they could exploit a well-meaning, legitimate feature of your site or otherwise trick a Super User into opening that file on their browser while they are logged into your site as a Super User.
+Then, they could exploit a wellmeaning, legitimate feature of your site or otherwise trick a Super User into opening that file on their browser while they are logged into your site as a Super User.
 The client-side script could therefore "steal" the Super User's cookie, send it to the attacker who can now impersonate the Super User on the site.